The ability to understand and give legal consent to an action or arrangement.

 An informal conference between the parties in a court action to try to reach a settlement or clarify any matters in dispute before the full hearing.

-A report, usually prepared by the Department of Human Services, for the court to consider before sentencing a young person.
+A report, usually prepared by the Department of Human Services, for the court to consider before sentencing.

 The doctrine by which courts are obliged to follow past decisions.